Sorry, you need to enable JavaScript to visit this website.

 Existence of a National Youth Strategy

-The strategy is agreed upon in the framework of the “Unified Conference” (Conferenza Unificata) that meets every year.
-The Unified Conference includes the National Government, the Regions, the autonomous Provinces, the National Association of Italian Municipalities (Associazione Nazionale dei Comuni italiani - ANCI) and the Union of the Italian Provinces (Unione delle Province d’Italia -UPI).
+Every year, the new national youth strategy is agreed upon in the framework of the “Unified Conference” (Conferenza Unificata), which includes the National Government, the Regions, the autonomous Provinces, the National Association of the Italian Municipalities (Associazione Nazionale dei Comuni Italiani - ANCI) and the Union of the Italian Provinces (Unione delle Province d’Italia - UPI).

 Scope and contents